iExecBlockchainComputing/documentation/for-developers/confidential-computing/requester-secrets.md

 In the folder `src/` create the file `app.js` then copy this code inside:

-The application use the developer secret to make a call to a secret endpoint of [countapi.xyz](https://countapi.xyz/) and writes the result in a file:
+The application use the requester secrets to make a call to a secret endpoint of [countapi.xyz](https://countapi.xyz/) and writes the result in a file:

 {% tabs %}
 {% tab title="Javascript" %}